jonghkim/awesome-machine-learning-management-research/README.md

     - [Journal of the Academy of Marketing Science](https://www.springer.com/journal/11747)

 ## Table of Contents
-Note.
 Papers in top journals often make contributions across many topics so I classified them according to their key contributions.
+Note. *If you want to contribute to this list, please send me a pull request or email me quantic.jh@gmail.com*

 - [Review Papers](#review_papers)
 - [Content Engineering](#content_engineering)